benjamintownsend02/RPS-Multiplayer/README.md

 # RPS-Multiplayer
-A simple multiplayer game of rock, paper, scissors
+This project is a simple game that allows the user to play rock, paper, scissors with a human opponent.

+Version: 1.0

+Known issues: None